GraphCode2Vec: Generic Code Embedding via Lexical and Program Dependence Analyses: Experimental Setup

 \section{Experimental Setup}

 \textbf{Research Questions: } Our research questions (RQs) are designed to evaluate the \textit{effectiveness} of \approach.
-In particular, we compare the \textit{effectiveness} of \approach to the state-of-the-art in \textit{generic} and \textit{task-specific} code embedding methods (\textit{see} RQ1 and RQ2).
-This is to demonstrate the utility of \approach in solving downstream tasks, in comparison to other general-purpose code embedding approaches (RQ1), as well as specialised learning-based approaches tailored towards solving specific SE tasks (RQ2).
+In particular, we compare the \textit{effectiveness} of \approach to the state-of-the-art in \textit{task-specific} and \textit{generic} code embedding methods (\textit{see} RQ1 and RQ2).
+This is to demonstrate the utility of \approach in solving downstream tasks, in comparison to specialised learning-based approaches tailored towards solving specific SE tasks (RQ1) and other general-purpose code embedding approaches (RQ1).
 We also examine if \approach effectively embeds lexical and program dependence features in the latent space, and how this impacts its effectiveness on downstream tasks (\textit{see} RQ3).
 The first goal of RQ3 is to demonstrate the validity of our approach, i.e., analyse that it indeed embeds lexical and dependence features as intended via \textit{probing analysis}.
 In addition, we analyse the contribution of lexical embedding and dependence embedding to its effectiveness on downstream tasks by conducting an \textit{ablation study}.
 We also investigate the \textit{sensitivity} of our approach to the choices in \approach's framework, e.g., \textit{model pre-training (strategy)} and \textit{GNN configuration}.
 These experiments allow to evaluate the influence of these choices on the effectiveness of \approach.

 Specifically, we ask the following research questions (RQs):